kunstmusik/blue-manual/docs/users/concepts/soundObjectLibrary.md

 motive, with instances of the motive allowing to have transformations by use of NoteProcessors.

-The program-wide library (called \"User SoundObject Library\" in the interface) allows one to build up a catalog of reusable SoundObjects.
+The program-wide library (called "User SoundObject Library" in the interface) allows one to build up a catalog of reusable SoundObjects.
 SoundObjects such as Sound and ObjectBuilder allow users to build highly configurable sound and score generators that have a high degree of